HeartsBRL/goblin-frenzy/README.md

 # goblin-frenzy
-Will be updated by the 25th may.
 Robotics Goblin Frenzy page coming soon!
-Event will be around 21st June to 1st July
+Event date yet to be decided, but will likely be around 21st June to 1st July 2022.
+We will update this infomation by the 25th may.